yoomambo/AISHLoader/README.md

 pip install -r requirements.txt
 ```
 Connecting Serial
 The system has trouble connecting at first.
-Unplug the serial connections, then unpower/repower the extender cables, then reconnect the serial connections
+Unplug the serial connections, then unpower/repower the extender cables, then reconnect the serial connections.
+Basically have to power/unpower the first connector, then connect the next connector, unpower and power that, then can continue connecting.

 # Control Interface Guide
 `pass`